ManhattanBeachHomes.com Welcomes New City Manager

 Q: What are some of the most important ways people can get involved with the city?

 A: There are traditional ways to get involved with the city such as the city commission, public meetings, council meetings and newsletters.
 I want to augment the traditional ways with public surveys and online civic engagement tools that will ask people online to voice their opinions about specific proposals.
 We’ll be honoring the past but also shaping the future at the same time, while doing it with transparency and openness.

 Q: Since your arrival in town, what has surprised you most about Manhattan Beach?

 A: I was really surprised at how it just has a unique feel of being a small town and yet being almost urban and greatly sophisticated.

 Q: What’s one thing you’d like to have the most influence on in the city?

 A: I’d like the citizens and residents to feel that their local government is transparent and really working hard for them.
 By honoring the past and bringing in new and innovative ways to engage citizens.

 We’re honored to welcome Mark and his family into the community and call him a Manhattan Beach local.
 Please join us in congratulating Mark and welcoming him to the community by leaving a comment below.

-If you’d like to get involved with the City of Manhattan Beach, click HERE for further information.
+If you’d like to get involved with the City of Manhattan Beach, check out the City's website.